joshajohnson/Hub16/Documents/keyboard-assembly.md

 Add the acrylic spacer and rubber feet as required to get desired height and angle of keyboard, before snugging up the bolts with a 2mm allen key.
 If you are having issues getting the spacer to fit, loosen off the screws to allow the nuts to turn before fitting the spacer.
 ![Add spacer and rubber feet](imgs/assm-8.JPG)

 With those steps done, add the encoder knobs along with your keycaps and the board is ready to go!

+If you find the power LED annoying and would like to disable it, cut the jumper labeled LED near the USB ports.
+It can be re-enabled by soldering the jumper shut again.

 If there are any issues with the assembly process get in touch and I'll do my best to help.